mohammad-al-zoubi/neoshare-coding-challenge/README.md

 Class: 7
 ```

 Note: In this solution the embeddings which are used by the linear classifier are generated via the API.
 Hence, for the linear classifier prediction a valid API key for Cohere is required.
-These need to be set in config.yaml.
+This needs to be set in config.yaml.